foglar/CobraV2/README.md

 ### Sender and Reciever

-Upload sender and reciever code on the 2 arduino's
+Upload sender and reciever code on the 2 arduinos

 Required library for antenna: [RF24](https://nrf24.github.io/RF24)